Physical proof of the topological entanglement entropy inequality: Introduction

 The original conjecture of Refs.~\onlinecite{kitaevpreskill2006, levinwen2006} was that for any gapped ground state $\rho$, the TEE takes the value $\gamma = \log \mathcal{D}$ where $\mathcal{D} = \sqrt{\sum_a d_a^2}$ is the total quantum dimension of the anyon theory associated with $\rho$, and $d_a$ is the quantum dimension of anyon $a$.
 This conjecture was supported by field theoretical arguments~\cite{kitaevpreskill2006,dong2008topological}, exact computation of $\gamma$ for a large class of exactly solvable models~\cite{hamma2005bipartite, levinwen2006}, as well as numerical calculations~\cite{Haque2007, furukawa2007}.

-However, it was soon realized that this conjecture is too strong: Refs.~\onlinecite{BravyiUnpublished_2008, Zou_2016, Williamson_2019, Cano_2015, Fliss_2017, Santos_2018, Stephen_2019, Kato_2020} observed that there exist special gapped many-body systems whose TEE $\gamma \neq \log \mathcal{D}$ for arbitrarily large regions $A, B, C$.
-These counterexamples showed that the conjecture does not hold universally; more generally, they raised the question of whether there is \emph{any} universal relationship between the TEE and the underlying anyon theory.
+However, it was soon realized that this conjecture is too strong: Refs.~\onlinecite{BravyiUnpublished_2008, Zou_2016, Williamson_2019, Cano_2015, Fliss_2017, Santos_2018, Stephen_2019, Kato_2020} observed that there exist special gapped many-body systems whose TEE $\gamma \neq \log \mathcal{D}$ for arbitrarily large regions $A, B, C$.\footnote{Notably, all known counterexamples are \emph{fine-tuned} in the sense that arbitrarily small perturbations of the parent Hamiltonian restore the equality $\gamma = \log \mathcal D$ in the limit of large $A, B, C$.} These counterexamples showed that the conjecture does not hold universally; more generally, they raised the question of whether there is \emph{any} universal relationship between the TEE and the underlying anyon theory.

 This question was recently answered in the affirmative by Ref.~\onlinecite{teelowerbound}, which proved that there is a universal \emph{inequality} relating $\gamma$ and $\log \mathcal D$:

 More specifically, Ref.~\onlinecite{teelowerbound} established the inequality (\ref{eq:main_result}) for any state that can be transformed, via a constant depth circuit, into the ground state of an exactly solvable quantum double~\cite{KITAEV20032} or string-net model~\cite{Levinwen2005, hong2009symmetrization, Hahn2020, LinLevinBurnell2021} or into a state obeying the entanglement bootstrap axioms~\cite{Shi2020}.